 Perhaps you’re tired of running on the treadmill and are looking for a new exercise to get your cardio in.
 Whether that’s the case, or you have lower body injuries/mobility concerns, rowing is a fantastic cardiovascular option.

 There is definitely a technique to rowing.
 If you’re unfamiliar with rowing technique, make sure to ask an attendant at your local gym, a friend who’s into rowing, or there’s always YouTube!
 To benefit from rowing focus on the resistance.
 According to Caley Crawford, the Director of Education at Row House, your row will be strongest if you keep an engaged core and concentrate on using your hamstring and glute muscles instead of your arms.
 If you’re headed to the gym, here’s a 30 minute rowing workout you can try.

 Lastly, there’s Zuu which you can do from the comfort of your apartment or house.
 No need for a gym membership, equipment or anything else that may hold you back.
 Once you search this on YouTube, you might not want to do this exercise anywhere too public!

 The idea behind Zuu is that the exercises tap into forgotten primal movements.
 The movements that our bodies inherently know but we no longer use in modern life.
 Zuu is an excellent HIIT (high-intensity interval training) cardio option.
 Some of the movements may help improve your mobility and if done safely can be low impact.
 Zuu is great if you’re looking for something really fun to add to your routine.

 As with any workout routine, it is crucial to talk to your doctor.
 If you have never done the exercises before, you have questions and/or concerns they will be able to address them.
+They can also give you advice on taking female-friendly pre-workout supplements.
 Is there an exercise that you think deserves more attention?
 Let us know!